Randolph, New Hampshire

 Randolph is a heavily forested town in Coös County, New Hampshire, United States, extending from the northern slopes of the White Mountains of the Presidential Range (to the south) to the Crescent Range and Berlin (to the north), with U.S. Route 2 cutting through the middle.
 The northern and southern parts of Randolph are within the White Mountain National Forest and the Ice Gulch Town Forest, while the central part is the settled portion of town.
 As of the 2020 census, the town had a population of 328.

-Randolph is part of the Berlin, NH–VT Micropolitan Statistical Area.
+Randolph is part of the Berlin, NH-VT Micropolitan Statistical Area.

 History

 Randolph was incorporated in 1824, after being originally granted as "Durand" in 1772.
 The town was named after John Randolph, a Virginia congressman and senator, and a descendant of Pocahontas.

 Geography

 According to the United States Census Bureau, the town has a total area of 122.0 sqkm, of which 121.8 sqkm are land and 0.2 sqkm are water, comprising 0.13% of the town.

 Randolph's geography is mountainous.
 The south side of the town includes the northern slopes of the Presidentials.
 The north side of the town includes four main mountains: Mount Crescent, Black Crescent Mountain, Mount Randolph and Pond Hill.
 Dividing the northerly slopes from the southerly slopes is U.S. Route 2.
 There are no trails maintained to the top of Black Crescent Mountain or Pond Hill.
 The highest point in Randolph is on the town's southern border, atop a 3950 ft knob on Howker Ridge, a spur of Mount Madison.

 The settled part of Randolph is divided into two main areas: Randolph "valley", where town hall is, and Randolph Hill, which has several roads all connected to a main road called Randolph Hill Road.
 Randolph Hill has the site of the Mt.
 Crescent House (hotel), which opened in 1883 as the "Randolph Hill House" and was torn down in 1971.
 Randolph also had "Ravine House" on Durand Road, straight north of the Appalachia trailhead.
 Other sections of town include the area west of Durand Road, which includes Valley Road and a number of houses along Route 2, towards Jefferson.
 The main Randolph train station was at Appalachia.
 Other, secondary stations included "Randolph East" on the Dolly Copp (or "Pinkham B") Road, and Bowman, at the height of land to the west.
-The only general store in Randolph is the Lowe's Store, on U.S. Route 2.
-There are two motels and one bed and breakfast within the town.